nuxt/image/docs/content/en/4.providers/glide.md

 title: Glide Provider
 description: 'Nuxt Image has first class integration with Glide'
 navigation:
-  title: glide
+  title: Glide
 ---

-Integration between [glide](https://glide.thephpleague.com/) and the image module.
+Integration between [Glide](https://glide.thephpleague.com/) and the image module.

 To use this provider you just need to specify the base url of your service in glide.